fastify/fastify/docs/Hooks.md

 <a name="on-close"></a>
 **'onClose'**<br>
-Triggered when you call `fastify.close()` is invoked to stop the server.
+Triggered when `fastify.close()` is invoked to stop the server.
 It is useful when [plugins](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) need a "shutdown" event, such as a connection to a database.<br>
 The first argument is the Fastify instance, the second one the `done` callback.
 ```js
 fastify.addHook('onClose', (instance, done) => {